Chart Color Schemes

 Huntly's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-The most prevalent medical conditions in Huntly are mental health issues and asthma, affecting 11.4% and 9.5% of residents respectively.
-Conversely, 67.7% of residents report being completely free from medical ailments, compared to 62.0% across the rest of Victoria.
-The area has a lower proportion of residents aged 65 and over at 10.4% (around 522 people), compared to 18.9% in the rest of Victoria.
-However, health outcomes among seniors require more attention than those of the broader population.
+Approximately 55% (~2,856 people) of Huntly's total population has private health cover, compared to 50.4% across the rest of Victoria.
+Mental health issues and asthma are the most common medical conditions in Huntly, impacting 11.4 and 9.5% of residents respectively.
+67.7% of residents declare themselves completely clear of medical ailments, compared to 62.0% across the rest of Victoria.
+Huntly has 10.5% (547 people) of its residents aged 65 and over, which is lower than the 18.9% in the rest of Victoria.
+Health outcomes among seniors present some challenges and require more attention than the broader population.

 Frequently Asked Questions - Health